HappyCatProductions/compit/README.md

 by Happy Cat Productions
 ```
-Compit: Invoke your Hedera Staking Rewards daily for Compound Interest!
+CompIt: Invoke your Hedera Staking Rewards for daily compounding!

 This is a node/js CLI tool that will allow you to collect daily staking rewards, for one or more Hedera Accounts, based upon an Hour and Minute of your choosing.